-As long as you pay off the full balance before the period ends, you won’t be charged any additional interest.
+Pro tip: You won’t be charged any additional interest if you pay off the entire balance before the period ends.
 However, if the card still carries a balance at that point, you might have to pay deferred interest.

-Before getting a balance transfer credit card, use a calculator to make sure it’s a smart financial move.
-These calculators provide an estimate of your monthly payments based on the starting balance, balance transfer fee, and APR.
+Before getting a balance transfer credit card, use this calculator to ensure it’s a smart financial move.
+This calculator estimates your monthly payments based on the starting balance, balance transfer fee and annual percentage rate.

 Reduced fees and lower interest rates

 Payday loans usually come with astronomical interest rates.
-It’s not uncommon to find APRs ranging from 300% to 400%.
+It’s common to find APRs ranging from 300% to 400%.
 For context, a standard credit card or personal loan usually caps out at between 20% and 30% APR.

 Considering the high interest rate of payday loans, it’s no wonder why many people fall into the payday debt trap.
-But with a credit consolidation service or personal loan, you can save hundreds or thousands of dollars over the course of the loan’s lifetime.
+But with a credit consolidation service or personal loan, you can save hundreds or thousands of dollars throughout the loan’s lifetime.

 Personal loans usually have more flexible repayment terms that last between 12 and 84 months.
 Traditional lenders are also usually more willing to work with borrowers to adjust the plan based on their budget.